 Of course, working alone comes with its fair share of downfalls, many of which are absolutely devastating if you are not ready for them.
 The immense solitude of working alone can degrade very easily into loneliness.
 There is no one to run your ideas by.
-There is no one to call you out on your character flaws or errors in judgment.
-There is no one to proofread your work.
+No one will call you out on your character flaws or errors in judgment.
+No one to proofread your work.
 There is no one to hold you accountable.
 There is no one to lean on for emotional support.
 On top of all this, there are so many demands.

 It’s a real mixed bag.
 I’ve learned a lot about maximizing the good and minimizing the bad over the last couple of years.
 I’ve got lots of little pieces of advice for you if you choose to go the solo developer route.
 If you don’t, you’ll probably still find them insightful.